WOA-Project/mu_andromeda_platforms/Platforms/SurfaceDuoPkg/PatchedBinaries/Readme.md

 - FmpDxe: so the driver loads and provides firmware manegement interfaces to FrontPage.

+- UsbPwrCtrlDxe: UCSI + Dual Role support present only on Windows variants, taken from Pro X, patched to work on Duo.

 ## UFSDxe & DisplayDxe

 MMU related setup routine was patched to not recreate already existing MMU domains.